 Where do I get coupons?
 I find mine in magazines, the Sunday papers and by trading with friends.
-Other ways would be to call companies that make the products you use and ASK.
+Other ways would be to call companies that make the products you use and ask.
 Tell them what you like/don't like about their products.
-Most companies will send you coupons for those products..
+Most companies will send you coupons for those products.
 After collecting the coupons, separate them into two piles.
-Those you'll use & those you won't.
+Those you'll use and those you won't.

-With the coupons you don't need.
+What about the coupons you won't use?
 You can use these to trade for coupons you do want.
 Do you know of any friends who coupon?
 You can arrange a get together with friends to swap coupons.
 Some stores have coupon bins where people place the coupons they don't use and get out those they would

 Do the stores lose money if you use coupons?
 No. The value of the coupon will be reimbursed by the manufacturer plus they pay the store a handling fee of say 8 cents per coupon.
 (It's written on the coupon) What does that mean?
 The company that gave you that coupon will pay the store that amount of money.
 In the case of the ketchup $.50 + another .08 for letting you use it to buy their product.
 As for doubling...the store expects people to use this--they offer it to get customers to come shop at their store.